Entanglement entropy from entanglement contour: higher dimensions: Entanglement contour for spherical regions in CFTs

 According to the fine correspondence, we have

-where the left-hand side is the partial entanglement entropy of a thin annulus at $r$ with the infinitesimal width $dr$ while the right hand side is the area of the subregion on the RT surface that correspond to the annulus.
-Plug the fine correspondence relation \eqref{fCsphere} into the above equation, we immediately get
+where the left-hand side is the PEE of a thin annulus at $r$ with the width $dr$ while the right hand side is the area of the subregion on the RT surface corresponding to that annulus.
+Plugging the fine correspondence relation \eqref{fCsphere} into the above equation, we immediately get

-which reproduces the result \eqref{contoursphere} we get via the Rindler method.
+which reproduces the result \eqref{contoursphere} from the Rindler method.

-The entanglement contour functions \eqref{contoursphere} for static balls in $d$-dimensional CFTs has been proposed in an earlier paper \cite{Kudler-Flam:2019oru} based on certain explicit constructions \cite{Agon:2018lwq} of bit thread configurations \cite{Freedman:2016zud} on the gravity side.
-In \cite{Agon:2018lwq} the bit threads in $\mathcal{W}_{\mathcal{A}}$ of static balls are assumed to follow the bulk geodesics normal to the RT surface.
-In our construction, these bit threads are simply the lines where the modular planes intersect with the homology surface $\mathcal{R}_{\mathcal{A}}$ at the time slice $t=0$.
-Our fine structure analysis is consistent with the constructions in \cite{Kudler-Flam:2019oru,Agon:2018lwq}.